paleobiotechnology/EMN001_Paleofuran/05-results/README.md

 3. `QUAL`: results related to the data quality

+  - `QUAL_fragmentlength_distribution.tsv`: the overview of the distribution of DNA molecule lengths across the sequencing data generated on 2x 75 bp paired-end Illumina sequencing runs
   - `QUAL_freeBayes_nSubsts.tsv`: the overview of the frequency of each allele difference between the allele exported by MEGAHIT from the assembly graph and the genotype call inferred by freeBayes was observed